 The process to develop the 2013 Oneida County Comprehensive Plan was a very extensive effort.
 There were several meetings with the Comprehensive Plan Oversight Committee, meetings with the local town planning groups, and public outreach efforts.
 The overall process took over two years to complete.
 This update process begins with the 2013 Plan.
 Census and other data have been updated and all chapters reviewed.
-All plan goals, objectives, and policies in the Plan have been reviewed.
-Some of the maps were updated, including existing land use and future land use.
+All plan goals, objectives, and policies in the plan have been reviewed.
+Some of the maps were updated, including existing land use.